Dong-He/downsampled_SST/README.md

 # downsampled_SST
-Also known as downsampling-based SST or fast SST
+A fast implementation of synchrosqueezing transform (SST) based on downsampling scheme (also known as downsampling-based SST or fast SST).
+The codes are designed for large scale vibrational data analysis.

 # data source